 Now that you know what a whole food, plant-based diet can do for your health, really nail down your reasons for wanting to change the way you eat.

-- Is it so you can reverse or improve a certain health condition?
+- Reverse or improve a specific health condition?

 Having a compelling “why” will motivate you to stick with this lifestyle change even when times get tough.